Corporate Governance Statement

 The directors recognise the importance of sound corporate governance.
-As directors of a company whose shares are traded on AIM, the Board has concluded that it will adopt the Quoted Alliance’s Corporate Governance Code 2018 (“the QCA Code”).
+As directors of a company whose shares are traded on AIM, the Board has adopted the Quoted Alliance’s Corporate Governance Code 2018 (“the QCA Code”).
 In addition, the directors have adopted a code of conduct for dealings in the shares of the Company by directors and employees and are committed to maintaining the highest standards of corporate governance.
 Michael Rosenberg, as non-executive director and Chairman, has assumed responsibility for ensuring that the Group has appropriate corporate governance standards in place and that these requirements are followed and applied within the Group as a whole.

 The corporate governance arrangements that the Board has adopted are designed to ensure that the Group delivers long term value to its shareholders and that shareholders have the opportunity to express their views and expectations for the Group in a manner that encourages open dialogue with the Board.
-The Board recognises that their decisions regarding strategy and risk will impact the corporate culture of the Group as a whole and that this will impact the performance of the Group.
+The Board recognizes that their decisions regarding strategy and risk will impact the corporate culture of the Group as a whole and that this will impact the performance of the Group.
 The Board is very aware that the tone and culture set by the Board will greatly impact all aspects of the Group as a whole and the way that employees behave.
-A large part of the Group’s activities are centred upon open and respectful dialogue with customers and suppliers.
-Therefore the importance of sound ethical values and behaviours is crucial to the ability of the Group to successfully achieve its corporate objectives.
+A large part of the Group’s activities is centered upon open and respectful dialogue with customers and suppliers.
+Therefore, the importance of sound ethical values and behaviors is crucial to the ability of the Group to successfully achieve its corporate objectives.
 The Board places great importance on this aspect of corporate life and seeks to ensure that this flows through all that the Group does.

 The Board is set up to make robust decisions and manage risk.
 It aims to ensure that a healthy culture is in place which combines a strong focus on performance and a sense shared throughout the workforce of what is acceptable and what is unacceptable in terms of behavior.
-Therefore we are committed to:
+Therefore, we are committed to:

 - having a Board of directors, senior management team and workforce with the necessary mix of skills and experience to execute and evolve the strategy and business model;